MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! warning `OnPlayerEnterAFK` and `OnPlayerExitAFK` are sent to only server-owned entities.
     If an entity is [owned by a player](#entity-ownership) then the two code blocks above *are not* sent to it.
 Any component connected to receive those events from that entity will not get them.
-    <mark>TODO<mark> if a local entity connects to a server owned one, is it forward these 2 events?

 !!! bug If a player kills the app after going AFK, `OnPlayerExitWorld` is not triggered.
     In complex worlds it is a good habit to regularly check [getPlayers()](#listing-all-players) to see which players are present and handle cleanup for any that left but were missed.